FabianaCampanari/Object-Oriented-Programming/README.md

-##  🖥️  Creating a Virtual Environment on IOS using pip and venv
+##  🖥️  Creating a Virtual Environment on IOS and Ubintu - pip and venv

 These commands help you manage Python dependencies by creating a virtual environment, saving installed packages to a file, and then installing those packages when needed.